cosmos/developer-portal/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 </HighlightBox>

 All Ethereum tools (such as Truffle and Metamask) are compatible with Ethermint.
-Developers can even port their Solidity smart contracts to interact with the Interchain Ecosystem.
-Building a chain is not necessary to develop Interchain-compatible smart contracts, it can be all done with Ethermint.
+Developers can even port their Solidity smart contracts to interact with the interchain ecosystem.
+Building a chain is not necessary to develop interchain-compatible smart contracts, it can be all done with Ethermint.
 However, while Ethermint allows running vanilla Ethereum as a Cosmos application-specific blockchain, developers benefit from the CometBFT.

 <HighlightBox type="synopsis">

 To summarize, this section has explored:

-* The range of applications, services, and projects utilizing the Interchain Ecosystem, and the wallets and block explorers servicing them.
+* The range of applications, services, and projects utilizing the interchain ecosystem, and the wallets and block explorers servicing them.
 * How the ready-built modular components provided by the Cosmos SDK make developing new projects fast, easy, and reliable.
 * How the addition of developer-authored modules and the growth of the ecosystem will support increasingly complex applications.
-* The Inter-Blockchain Communication Protocol (IBC), the basis for interoperability between chains on the Interchain, and the distinction between **zones** of heterogeneous blockchains and the **hubs** which provide interoperable communication between them.
+* The Inter-Blockchain Communication Protocol (IBC), the basis for interoperability between chains on the interchain, and the distinction between **zones** of heterogeneous blockchains and the **hubs** which provide interoperable communication between them.
 * Ignite CLI, a developer-friendly tool that shortcuts the complexities of creating application-specific blockchains.
 * The CosmWasm module, a multi-chain platform for developing and testing smart contracts.
-* The possibility of using alternative frameworks and SDKs within the Interchain Ecosystem, maintaining a breadth of options for developers to make use of.
+* The possibility of using alternative frameworks and SDKs within the interchain ecosystem, maintaining a breadth of options for developers to make use of.

 </HighlightBox>